JodusNodus/react-qr-reader/README.md

 [![npm version](https://badge.fury.io/js/react-qr-reader.svg)](https://badge.fury.io/js/react-qr-reader)

 ## Introduction
+This project is adopted from [react-qr-reader](https://github.com/JodusNodus/react-qr-reader).
+I made a few changes:
+1. Uses jsqr-es6 instead of jsqr.
+2. Removed webrtc-adapter, if you need that, please install that package manually
+3. Updated all toolchains and cleanup the NPM package, make it much smaller

+In the end, it reduced the final lib from 140KB+ to 60KB+.

 A [React](https://facebook.github.io/react/) component for reading QR codes from the webcam.
 It uses the WebRTC standards for reading webcam data and [jsQR](https://github.com/cozmo/jsQR) is used for detecting QR codes in that data.
 To optimise the speed and experience, a web-worker is used to offload the heavy QR code algorithm on a separate process.
 The web worker is inlined and loaded on creation of the component.